Connect with others who understand.

 Eating Less Red Meat

-Potential Vitamin D Source
+A Potential Source of Vitamin D

-If mushrooms are grown or dried in an environment that exposes them to ultraviolet light (from the sun or UV lamps), they can be a good source of vitamin D. Vitamin D is thought to protect against respiratory diseases (in children), diabetes, cancers, and other health problems.
+If mushrooms are grown or dried in an environment that exposes them to ultraviolet (UV) light (from the sun or UV lamps), they can be a good source of vitamin D. The amount varies by mushroom type, storage, and preparation, so it’s best to check the Nutrition Facts label or ask growers for details.

-Vitamin D also plays an important role in skin health.
-Research shows that people with psoriasis tend to have low levels of vitamin D. Low levels of the nutrient can contribute to psoriasis lesions.
-On the other hand, high doses of vitamin D have been shown to reduce skin-cell proliferation and inflammation.
+Research shows that people with psoriasis tend to have low levels of vitamin D. However, high doses of supplemental vitamin D haven’t been shown to reduce psoriasis symptoms.
+It’s not currently recommended that people with psoriasis take a vitamin D supplement if they aren’t deficient.
 Food is the safest source of vitamin D, according to the National Psoriasis Foundation.

 Mushroom Recipes and Cooking Tips